joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/basics-of-networking-and-communication.md

 Your AIR application can run in environments with uncertain and changing network connectivity.
 To help an application manage connections to online resources, Adobe AIR sends a network change event whenever a network connection becomes available or unavailable.
-Both the NetworkInfo object and the application’s NativeApplication object dispatch the `networkChange` event.
+Both the NetworkInfo object and the application's NativeApplication object dispatch the `networkChange` event.
 To react to this event, add a listener: